American Heart Association Honors Kent State’s Workplace Wellness for Third Consecutive Year

 More than 1,000 employers completed the index assessment for 2018.

-“After going through the rigorous review process, employers are notified several months later whether they may have qualified for a Gold, Silver or Bronze recognition,” Ms. Hauge says.
+“After going through the rigorous review process, employers are notified several months later whether they may have qualified for a gold, silver or bronze recognition,” Ms. Hauge said.
 “In addition, employers receive benchmarking reports, which allow for identification of potential areas of improvement.
 The benchmarking reports allow us to apply a continuous improvement process toward our workplace wellness program, advance our annual performance and move our workforce toward ideal heart health.